-The project has implemented a work plan consisting of five technical work packages, one work package devoted to coordinate them and one work package facing how to influence the policy makers in order to achieve high impact results.
+The project implemented a work plan consisting of five technical work packages, one work package devoted to coordinate them and one work package facing how to influence the policy makers in order to achieve high impact results.

 Management and Coordination